MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 The `outlinePath` object is then the recipient of the outline of `linkPath` when it is stroked with the properties specified in `strokePaint`.

-Another example using this technique is coming up next for the path used in a `SKPathEffect.Create2DPath` methods.
+Another example using this technique is coming up next for the path used in a  method.

 ## Combining Path Effects